 We must start by acknowledging that, strictly on the basis of our observations and given the almost perfect collinearity between the two variables, the latter possibility cannot be thoroughly dismissed on strictly empirical grounds.
 And there is indeed evidence supporting the descriptive inference that the parties composing coalition governments in European democracies have experienced greater electoral losses than minority or majority single-party governments (Strøm 1990: 124).
 However, it is unclear whether coalition government should entail a particular punishment for the dominant party in that coalition, i.e., the PM's party, our dependent variable of interest.
-Unlike the large vote-seeking parties who tend to play the dominant role in coalitions, smaller parties are in fact the ones that are more likely to experience the electoral costs that arise from the difficulties in reconciling their office-seeking goals with the compromises in policy entailed in participating in a coalition governments may in general experience greater losses than other types of cabinet,11 we have known for a long time that the most frequent outcome is that the electoral fates of the coalition members differ (Rose and Mackie, 1983).
+Unlike the large vote-seeking parties who tend to play the dominant role in coalitions, smaller parties are in fact the ones that are more likely to experience the electoral costs that arise from the difficulties in reconciling their office-seeking goals with the compromises in policy entailed in participating in a coalition with a larger partner (Strøm and Müller, 1999).
+As it happens, although coalition governments may in general experience greater losses than other types of cabinet, we have known for a long time that the most frequent outcome is that the electoral fates of the coalition members differ (Rose and Mackie, 1983).
 Although the PM's party tends to be punished following oversized coalitions, this is not the case in other types of coalition cabinets (Narud and Valen 2008).
 And more generally, as it is to be expected, the stronger core parties in the coalition tend to do much better in subsequent elections than the remaining coalition partners (Mershon 2002).